10 classic kit sponsors, in no particular order...

 Yes, it is a pretty accurate description of the Seagulls financial status at the time, but also a Brighton-based record label who sponsored the club from 1999-08.

 One of football's longest running shirt sponsorships.
 The tyre manufacturer has been emblazoned on the Inter shirts since 1995.
 It’s a decent fit as the company were formed in the city in the 1800s.
+As with the Inter crest evolution, there have been some iconic sponsors on the Nerazzurri shirts, and Pirelli followed in the footsteps of Inno-Hit, Misura, FitGar and Fiorucci.

 In the early 1980s Commodore was the world's best-selling home-computer company (its Commodore 64 featuring two of the best ever computer-football games - the classic International Soccer and then the surprisingly brilliant Emlyn Hughes International Soccer), and their logo adorned Bayern shirts between 1984 and 1989.